pgrimstrup/AttendanceApp/README.md

 * Deployment to Azure App Services (Windows) and Azure SQL Database.
 I am also considering Redis for caching, as data doesn't change once it has imported.
 After all, the past is history!
 * GitHib CI/CD actions for automated testing and deployment.
 * .NET 10 (preview) and C# 14 (insiders build).
-* Lessons learnt will be applied to a future project that is more complex and has a wider international audience.
+* Lessons learnt will be applied to a future project that is more complex and has a wider international audience with potential for monetization.

 ## About Me
 My name is Paul.
 I am a software developer with over 30 years of experience in the industry.
 I have worked on a wide range of projects, from small web applications to large enterprise systems.